-Each of the first six methods listed above are appropriate to use for different design conditions and none of the methods will cover all situations.
 The first step in performing a hydrologic analysis is to determine which method is most appropriate.
-The following briefly describes each method that can be used to determine runoff rates and/or volumes and Figure 2-2.1 provides a summary table for quick comparison.
+The following briefly describes each method that can be used to determine runoff rates and/or volumes.
+Figure 2-2.1 provides a summary table for quick comparison.
+Subsequent sections in this chapter provide a more detailed description of each method.

-- Rational Method: This method is used when peak discharges for small basins must be determined.
+- 1. Rational Method This method is used when peak discharges for small basins must be determined.
 It is a fairly simple and accurate method especially when the basin is primarily impervious.
 The rational method is appropriate for culvert design, pavement drainage design, storm drain design, and some stormwater facility designs in eastern Washington. - 2.
-SBUH Method: This method is used when peak discharges and runoff volumes for small basins must be determined.
+SBUH Method This method is used when peak discharges and runoff volumes for small basins must be determined.
 This method is not complicated but requires a computer due to its computationally intensive nature.
-The SBUH method can be used for many stormwater facility designs in eastern Washington and can also
+The SBUH method can be used for many stormwater facility designs in eastern Washington and can also be used for culvert design, pavement drainage design, and storm drain design through the entire state.

-- be used for culvert design, pavement drainage design, and storm drain design through the entire state. - 3.
-Continuous Simulation Method: This method is only to be used in western Washington since it uses the HSPF routine for computing runoff from Western Washington extended precipitation timeseries or precipitation stations on pervious and impervious land areas.
-WSDOT continuous simulation hydrologic model MGSFlood is the recommended software product to use for calculating runoff treatment rates and volumes when designing WSDOT stormwater facilities (e.g. detention and infiltration ponds).
-Refer to the Highway Runoff Manual in Chapter 4 for detailed information regarding this method. - 4.
-Published Flow Records: This method is used when peak discharges for large basins must be determined.
+3. Continuous Simulation Method - The Continuous Simulation method captures the hydrologic effects of back to back storms more common in western Washington.
+This method uses a HSPF routine for computing runoff from western Washington extended precipitation time series or precipitation stations on pervious and impervious land areas.
+WSDOT continuous simulation hydrologic model MGSFlood is the recommended software product to use for calculating runoff treatment rates and volumes when designing WSDOT stormwater facilities.
+MGSFlood is not an appropriate model for calculating flow in fish passage culvert design.
+Consult Chapter 7 of this manual for a list of acceptable models.

+- 4. Published Flow Records This method is used when peak discharges for large basins must be determined.
 This is more of a collection of data rather than a predictive analysis like the other methods listed.
 Some agencies (primarily the USGS) gather streamflow data on a regular basis.
 This collected data can be used to predict flood flows for the river and is typically more accurate than calculated flows.
 Published flow records are most appropriate for culvert and bridge design. - 5.
-USGS Regression Equations: This method is used when peak discharges for medium to large basins must be determined.
-It is a set of regression equations that were developed using data from stream flow gaging stations.
+USGS Regression Equations This method is used when peak discharges for medium to large basins must be determined.
+It is a set of regression equations that were developed using data from streamflow gaging stations.
 The regression equations are very simple to use but lack the accuracy of published flow records.
 USGS regression equations are appropriate for culvert and bridge design. - 6.
-Flood Reports: This method is used when peak discharges for medium to large basins must be determined.
+Flood Reports This method is used when peak discharges for medium to large basins must be determined.
 It is basically using results from an analysis that has been conducted by another agency.
 Often these values are very accurate since they were developed from an in-depth analysis.
 Flood report data are appropriate for culvert and bridge design.